Gamealition/SignShopExport/README.md

 You can set the `exportPath` to somewhere web accessible (e.g. `/var/www`) or you can just create a symbolic link to the JSON file itself (e.g. `ln -s /var/mc/data.json /var/www/signshop.json`).

+To understand how to parse the data, see [docs/FORMAT.md][4].
+The data exported will include only _some_ of the metadata for a shop's items (e.g. books will only show page count, not contents).

 ## Config